A Response to Netflix’s 13 Reasons Why in the Context of Suicide Awareness and Prevention

 The show has unfortunately portrayed suicide as a revenge fantasy.
 Hannah Baker, the show’s protagonist, attributes her decision to take her own life to a select group of people through a series of cassette tape recordings.
 This is dangerous and irresponsible for at least two reasons: suicide does not provide vindication for the wrongs a victim has endured, and suicide is not the result of the actions of others.

-The actual act itself is portrayed graphically and in length, and becomes a force for positive change in the show’s high school community.
+The actual act itself is portrayed graphically and at length and becomes a force for positive change in the show’s high school community.
 It is the catalyst of honest conversation and moral accountability for the surviving characters.
 But suicide is not a “mic drop” moment as the story suggests.
 It is an acute mental disorder, and it must be treated as such.

 Inaccurately represented the medical realities of suicide